lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 \bf\tag{7-6}
 $$

-We can further simplify this equation by allowing α(t) to represent both the amount of light emitted per unit length and the amount of light absorbed per unit length along the ray.
+We can further simplify this equation by allowing $\alpha (t) to represent both the amount of light emitted per unit length and the amount of light absorbed per unit length along the ray.
 The outer integral can be replaced by a summation over samples along the ray within some clipping range, while the inner integral can be approximated using an over operator:

 $$
 \begin{equation*}